iifl-logo

 CONSUMER DURABLE INDUSTRY

 The increasing demand for premium appliances is one of the primary factors that will fuel the growth of the home appliances market in India during the next few years.
-This is in addition to the low penetration of appliances in general in Indian household, compared to global indices.
 The growing importance of home appliances is encouraging the demand for unique and premium consumer electronics.
-With the increasing household incomes, the demand for home appliances is growing in the developing geographies and fuelling overall market growth.
-To provide increased convenience, manufacturers are integrating smart and premium features that will influence the consumers to take buying decisions.
-These smart products are being integrated with IoT technology that integrates digital and wireless technology and will enable consumers to connect their household appliances with their smartphones and conveniently operate and/or monitor them from any location.
-The compliance costs are an area of challenge for home appliances products.
-The home appliances market has been witnessing an increase in cost due to evolving nature of compliances prescribed by the Government in recent years.
+Premium appliances are equipped with smart features that matches the requirements of modern households.
+With the increasing number of high-net-worth individuals, the demand for home appliances is growing in the developing economics and fuelling the market growth.
+To provide increased convenience, manufacturers are integrating smart features that will influence the consumers to take buying decisions.
+These smart products reduce manual labour and can be controlled and operated through smartphones.
+Smart devices are being integrated with the IoT technology that integrates digital and wireless technology and will enable consumers to connect their household appliances using their smartphones and the internet and conveniently operate, monitor them from any location.

-The announced Production Linked Incentive (PLI) scheme for white goods, with an investment indication of Rs 4,614 crore, has been an excellent opportunity for manufacturers to ramp up their production, reduce import dependency and make products more affordable.
+The announced Production Linked Incentive (PLI) scheme for white goods, with an assured investment of 4,614 crore, is an excellent opportunity for manufacturers to ramp up their production, reduce import dependency and make products more affordable.

-The Appliance Division has ended the year with a growth of 4% in revenue terms and PBDIT margins enhanced by 36% as compared to 2022-23.
-However, the margin is not comparable with the Budget as we have lost margins on account of missing the targeted number in volume sales, especially in AC sales.
-Supply chain pressure on commodity pricing for a part of the year was a contributor to the lower margin structure.
+The Appliance Division has ended the year with a growth of 16.52% in revenue terms and PBDIT margins enhanced by 23.19% as compared to 2023-24.
+The margins remained lower on account of missing the targeted number in volume sales, increase in material cost, increase in operating & Admin cost.
+Supply chain pressure on commodity pricing for a large part of the year were a contributor to the lower margin structure.
 During the year, the Indian rupee remained under pressure.
-The company had initiated actions to reduce material cost and control fixed overhead by reduction of avoidable man power, automation etc. Cost reduction on indirect cost heads is a key agenda for the company in the new fiscal year.
+The Company has appointed M/s Alvarez Marshal, consulting firm for cost reduction program, with an expected saving of more than 200 Crores over 18 months period.

-Our focus for last couple of years remains on the key agenda of localization for many of the high-cost imports.
+Our focus for last couple of years remains on the key agenda of localisation for some of high-cost imports.
 This is a key de-risking mechanism against future currency depreciation impacts on our business.
+Our focus on localising manufacturing within India has resulted in a new generation of electronic controllers models being manufactured in India.
+The work has resulted in a significant portion of electronic controller imports being substituted by localised production.
 The expected customer demand, combined with the launch of new models and plans to reduce material costs, provide a moderate outlook for the division.

-The Appliance Division delivers a well differentiated range of products in both the domestic and industrial categories.
+The Appliance Division continues to deliver a well- positioned and differentiated range of products in both domestic and industrial categories.
+The products include

 We are aware that revenue and margins have not been good over the last two fiscal years.
-This is mainly on account of our not extracting revenues in line with our network and product basket.
+This is mainly on account of not extracting revenues in line with our network and product basket.
 We have restructured sales geographies and sales manning to deliver the results needed.
-Our task is to significantly grow FL, TL and AC sales specifically.
-And also, to continue to grow in products like MWOs, DWs and CDs.
+Our task is to significantly grow FL, TL, AC and Refrigerator sales specifically and also, continue to grow in products like MWOs, DWs and CDs.
 In Kitchen Appliances, our target is to have substantial growth in sales per month and we are driving placements in the distribution network.
-We have also started selling Refrigerators manufactured by IFB Refrigeration Ltd.

 Government Incentives

 The production linked incentive scheme (PLI) scheme for white goods is outlined to build an end-to-end component ecosystem for ACs in order to make India a hub of the global supply chain.
 The scheme will extend benefits of 4-6 % on incremental sales for five years subsequent to base year.
-According to market experts, providing incentives for the manufacturing of components is the right move by government given the positive response from Indian firms to manufacture three main air-conditioning components- compressors, copper-tubing and aluminium fins.
-At present, India has a market of roughly 7.5 million AC units, of which 6 million are assembled with domestic value addition making up for just one-fourth of the units.
+According to market experts, providing incentives for the manufacturing of components is the right move by government given the huge response from Indian firms to manufacture three main air-conditioning components- compressors, copper-tubing and aluminium fins.
 The PLI scheme has the potential of not only boosting domestic production but also lowering the dependence of imports.
-The AC units of Home Appliance Division initiated the process to avail incentive under PLI scheme.
-The company has submitted the claim for disbursement of incentive to the PMA on 14th January 2024.
-On 27th March 2024, the company has received the 1st claim sanction letter vide ref no. IFCI/CASD/ PLIWG/24-240328039 for White Goods under the production linked Incentive (PLI) Scheme for the Fiscal Year 2022-23.
+The AC units of Home Appliance Division have already initiated the process to avail incentive under PLI scheme and obtained incentive of 9 crores, out of which 6 crores earned during financial year 2024-25.

 Modified Special Incentive Package Scheme (MSIPS)

-The Government has approved a special incentive package to promote large-scale manufacturing in the Electronic system Design and Manufacturing (ESDM) sector.
+The Government has approved special incentive package to promote large-scale manufacturing in the Electronic system Design and Manufacturing (ESDM) sector.
 The scheme is called the Modified Special Incentive Package Scheme (MSIPS).
-Under M-SIPS, the Government will provide subsidy of 20 % on capital investments in special economic zone (SEZs) and 25% on capital investments in non-SEZs for individual companies.
+Under M-SIPS, the Government will provide subsidy of 20% on capital investments in special economic zone (SEZs) and 25% on capital investments in non-SEZs for individual companies.
 It also provides for reimbursement of CVD/ excise for capital equipment for the non-SEZ units.
-The incentives are available for investments made in projects within a period of 10 years from the date of approval.
-The company is availing incentive under MSIPS for its washer plant in Goa and has received Rs.
-23.33 crores up to 2022-23.
-We have not received any M-SIPS incentive during the financial year 2023-24.
+The incentives are available for made in a project within a period of 10 years from the date of approval.
+The company is availing incentive under MSIPS for its washer plant in Goa and has so far received 23.33 crores.

 The updates on the products and the relative market position of our future plans are as given.